opennerf/opennerf/README.md

 ## Semantic Predictions and Evaluation on Replica

 ```
-scripts/train_eval_replica_semantics.py
+python scripts/train_eval_replica_semantics.py
 ```

-This version of the code produces the following 3D semantic segmentation scores:
+This version of the code corresponds to entry (2) "Render & Project" in Table 2 of the paper and produces the following 3D semantic segmentation scores on the Replica dataset:

 | All mIoU (mAcc) | Head mIoU (mAcc) | Common mIoU (mAcc) | Tail mIoU (mAcc) |
 |-----------------|------------------|--------------------|------------------|